Exploring Art Therapy For Older Adults

 The photo collage project even allowed some participants to reckon with and accept death.
 One participant selected a photo of a clock and titled it “How time flies,” and then selected a photo of birds, which she called “Flight to the sky,” each of these photos representing her life and the things she experienced.
 Then she added a photo of a burning candle and said: “And the candle, that is the end.
 I would like (it) to be in my bedroom, surrounded by my family.
 And close friends.
 And they should sing me songs that I like.
 I could go peacefully.”

-Although most participants had never used Zoom or engaged with art therapy, the findings of this study suggest that these art-based interventions enabled a creative, therapeutic process in which individuals could freely process their life experiences in a safe, creative space.
+Although most participants had never used Zoom or engaged with art therapy, the findings of this study suggest that these art-based interventions enabled a creative, therapeutic process in which adults could freely process their life experiences in a safe, creative space.

 Getty